ClickCease

 Alimony is designed to help a former spouse out financially for a specified period of time.
 The goal is for the payments to help support the spouse until they can become financially independent.

-Court-Ordered versus Contractual Alimony
+Court-ordered versus Contractual Alimony

 Alimony may be court-ordered or contractual.
 Court-ordered alimony will be made as part of the divorce decree and will follow Maryland law in determining payment amounts.